Haut de la Garenne: Child abuse investigation

 Police moved into the hostel in February 2008 as part of an investigation into historical child abuse.
 The investigation showed numerous instances of child abuse against past residents, and led to the conviction of a former resident and a former member of staff.

 Initial reports suggested that human remains and other evidence of torture and murder had been found.
 These reports were later denied by the police.

 The hostel closed as the police investigation commenced and YHA indicated that they did not wish to re-use the premises.
 The building was subsequently used for accommodation for military units visiting Jersey.

-In 2011 journalist Leah McGrath Goodman was banned from the UK for two years while doing research on the abuse allegations.
+In 2011, American journalist Leah McGrath Goodman was banned from the UK for two years while doing research on the abuse allegations.
 Politicians such as John Hemming and Trevor Pitman attempted to get the ban lifted so she could finish her work and publish her findings.
 The ban was lifted in 2013.

 In July 2013, a major inquiry into the allegations led by a senior UK judge was announced.
 In its report in July 2017 the inquiry recommended that Haut de la Garenne be demolished as it was a reminder of an "unhappy past or shameful history".

 Current use

 In April 2011 it was relaunched under a new branding as the Jersey Accommodation and Activity Centre.

 The Jersey Accommodation and Activity Centre offers bed and breakfast accommodation as a hub for activity holidays in Jersey.
 The building is also intended to act as a learning centre, offering classes in business and administration, cookery, environmental studies and other subjects.
 The facility also provides meeting rooms for charities, sports clubs and associations, and acts as a venue for arts, crafts and dance.
 The facility is run jointly by two companies, Jersey Adventures and Jersey Odyssey.

+As of September 2025, it is also used for music lessons, under the Da Capo School of Performing Arts.